-If you're not making enough mashed potatoes to feed your entire extended family, I recommend following this easy video from CHOW:
+If you're not making enough mashed potatoes to feed your entire extended family, I recommend following this smooth video from CHOW:

-Simply boil the potatoes with their skins on, then immerse them in an ice water bath for 10 seconds or until they're not too hot to touch.
+Simply boil the potatoes with their skins on, then immerse them in an ice-water bath for ten seconds or until they're not too hot to touch.
 Then pick up the potato and pull the skin off with your hands.

-Once your potatoes are peeled, they're in need of some mashing.
+Once your potatoes are peeled, they need some mashing.
 We recommend using a potato ricer for extra-fluffy taters if you've got one (and if you don't, you can find one here).
-And lastly, use this handy trick to make your mashed potatoes fluffy without having to add extra butter or milk.
+And lastly, use the trick makes mashed potatoes fluffy without having to add extra butter or milk.

 While I love traditional stuffing and can eat it any day of the week, you may be looking for different ways to enjoy eating stuffing; don't worry, there are hacks for that.